VonHeikemen/fine-cmdline.nvim/README.md

   }
 })
 ```

+- `cmdline.enable_keymaps` tells `fine-cmdline` that is okay to map the recommended default keybindings.
+If you set to `false` you will need to do map yourself the keys in the `set_keymaps` hook.

+- `cmdline.smart_history` tells `fine-cmdline` to use the user input as search term, then when you navigate the history only the entries that begin with term will show up.
+Imagine `PackerSync` is in your command history, just enter the string `Pack` and press `<Up>` to start looking for it.

 - `popup` is passed directly to `nui.popup`.
 You can check the valid keys in their documentation: [popup.options](https://github.com/MunifTanjim/nui.nvim/tree/main/lua/nui/popup#options)